The Tombs: Manhattan Detention Complex, 1983–2024

 In 2019, the New York City Council announced plans to build four new jails citywide to replace Rikers Island, including a high-rise jail tower on the site of the Tombs.
 The New York Daily News reported that the city planned to close the complex prior to the end of November 2020.
 The demolition of the Tombs attracted criticism from landlords, local residents, and prison-reform advocates.
 Opponents claimed the redevelopment would harm local residents and businesses.
 An injunction preventing the jail tower's construction was issued by the New York Supreme Court in 2020 but was overturned the next year.
 Two artists also filed a lawsuit to preserve artwork that was displayed on the Tombs' facade, but U.S. district judge Lewis A. Kaplan declined to grant an injunction, and seven murals were subsequently removed.
 The demolition of the Tombs was finally approved in April 2023 but was paused after further objections.

 Demolition continued despite objection by local residents and was completed in August 2024.
+A neighboring senior residence and health clinic suffered buckling and cracks during its demolition.

+New Chinatown jail complex, 2025–present

+Plans for the new jail were presented to the city government in late 2025 by city representatives and the architecture firm HOK by then already over budget by $1.5 billion.
+City officials announced in January 2026 that construction would begin shortly and it is expected to be completed in 2032.